pprados/patch_langchain_common/README.md

 Be careful, currently implemented heuristiics are very basic and may not be relevant to fully evaluate the parsing quality.
 You can easily add your own heuristics in the PDFMultiParser component methods.

-If you have not done it yet, install the poetry virtual environment following the instructions in the corresponding section.
+If you have not done it yet, install the poetry virtual environment following the instructions in the `install from git clone` section.
 Make sure you have activated this virtual environment with `source .venv/bin/activate`.

 The parser comparator tool can be found in the `parser_comparator` directory.